WellthCare

 What About Changing Doctors or Coverage Levels?

-If you simply want to change your primary care physician or switch between tiers (e.g., from a PPO to an HMO), that is handled through your current plan’s network and enrollment portal.
-For most employers, changes require an official request to HR or through the benefits administration system.
-WellthCare does not replace your insurance network-it connects to your existing providers and adds a $0-co-pay preventive care layer that gets used first, lowering your out-of-pocket costs without altering your network choices.
+If you simply want to change your primary care physician or switch between tiers (e.g., PPO to HMO), handle that through your current plan's network and enrollment portal.
+Most employers require an official request to HR or the benefits admin system.
+WellthCare doesn't replace your insurance network—it connects to your existing providers and adds a $0-co-pay preventive care layer that gets used first, lowering your out-of-pocket costs without altering your network choices.

 Key Compliance Considerations